Up to 35% off Raised Beds

 Contents

 Peonies are the pride and joy of many gardeners.
 Their massive, fluffy flowers are hard to beat!
 I especially love the look of them nestled into a garden bed or sharing space in an attractive container.
-They are so easy to layer together with other plants to create a lovely mosaic of blossoms all throughout the garden season.
+They are so easy to layer together with other plants to create a lovely mosaic of blossoms throughout the garden season.

-When I pair plants together I think about what I am trying to achieve in the garden.
+When I pair plants together, I think about what I am trying to achieve in the garden.
 Do I want a companion whose blooms will accent the other plant?
 Do I want one to bloom and the other quietly wait its turn?
 Am I playing with the structures and heights of the plants?
 There are many aspects to consider when pairing plants together.

 Take the time to think about bloom time, the bloom colors, foliage texture and color, and the height of different plants and how they will play off one another in a garden setting.
 There are also many different types of peonies to consider when pairing with other plants.
 Keeping all those aspects in mind, here are some of the best peony companions to mix and match within your garden.